Xinzhe99/StackMFF-V2/README.md

 ```

 The script will:
+1. Process each dataset independently with separate output folders
-1. Automatically match numerically ordered images from A and B folders (e.g., A/1.png pairs with B/1.png)
+2. Automatically match numerically ordered images from A and B folders (e.g., A/1.png pairs with B/1.png)
-2. Treat each image pair as a two-image stack for fusion
+3. Treat each image pair as a two-image stack for fusion
-3. Generate fusion results for each dataset
+4. Generate fusion results for each dataset in organized subdirectories
-4. Support various image formats (.png, .jpg, .jpeg, .bmp, .tiff, .tif, .webp, .ppm, .pgm, .pbm)
+5. Support various image formats (.png, .jpg, .jpeg, .bmp, .tiff, .tif, .webp, .ppm, .pgm, .pbm)

 Parameters:
 - `--test_root`: Root directory containing image pair datasets